 The X3’s lowered top tube makes for a more compact design than the Van Moof S3, which we’ve also reviewed.
 It comes in one size to fit riders from 5ft to 6ft5in.
 The ride position is upright and the steering feels light and fast, making for easy manoeuvrability.
 We rated it a fine urban machine.

 - £1,899 as tested

-- Tyres and suspension fork enable you to take on rougher surfaces
+- Pros: Bosch motor and battery; tyres and suspension fork enable you to take on rougher surfaces

 Sold through Halfords in the UK, the Carrera Crossfuse uses a Bosch Active Line Plus electric bike motor and features a removable 400Wh battery – something that’s usually the preserve of more expensive bikes.